Code-Institute-Submissions/RuiOliveira83-MP3/README.md

   - A user can select a category using the header's dropdown menu or, when it's in the recipe page, clicking on the shown category, and the user will be directed to a page with all the recipes for that category.
 * As a registered user, I want to have all the functionalities of a regular user and some extra functionalities;
   - A registered user can do everything an unregistered user can.
-* As a registered user, I want to make use of CRUD (create, read, update and delete) for my recipes;
+* As a registered user, I want to add new recipes;
   - A registered user can add a new recipe using the link on the header.
+* As a registered user, I want to be able to edit my recipes;
-The user can edit and delete a recipe, as long as the recipe was added by the user.
-The user can edit and delete a recipe using the links located on the bottom of the recipe cards or using the buttons located on the bottom of the recipe page.
+  - A registered user can edit all the recipes added by the user.
+The user can edit a recipe using the link located on the bottom of the recipe cards or using the button located on the bottom of the recipe page.
+* As a registered user, I want to be able to delete my recipes;
+  - A registered user can delete all the recipes added by the user.
+The user can do it using the link located on the bottom of the recipe cards or using the button located on the bottom of the recipe page.
 * As a registered user, I want to quickly see all my recipes;
-  - When a registered user clicks on "My Recipes" the user is redirected to a page with all the recipes the user added.
+  - When a registered user clicks on "My Recipes" the user is redirected to a page with all the recipes added by the user.
 * As an Admin user, I want to have all the functionalities of a registered user and some extra functionalities.
   - An Admin user can do everything a registered user can.
-* As an Admin user, I want to be to make use of CRUD (create, read, update and delete) for all recipes;
+* As an Admin member, I want to be able to edit any recipe;
-  - An Admin can read, edit and delete all the recipes, not only the recipes added by the Admin user.
+  - An Admin edit any recipes, not only the recipes added by the Admin user.
+The Admin can do it using the link located on the bottom of the recipe cards.
-* As a Admin user, I want to be to make use of CRUD (create, read, update and delete) for the categories;
+* As an Admin member, I want to be able to delete any recipes;
+  - An Admin can delete any recipe, not only the recipes added by the Admin user.
+The Admin can do it using the link located at the bottom of the recipe cards.
+* As an Admin member, I want to check what categories are available;
-  - An Admin user can create new categories or delete existing categories using the link "Manage Categories" located on the header.
+   - An Admin user can check which categories exist using the dropdown menu on the header or going to the **"Manage categories"** page using the link on the header;
+* As an Admin member, I want to be able to add a category;
+  - On the **"Manage categories"** page the Admin user can add a new category by using the button located on the bottom of the page.
+* As an Admin member, I want to be able to delete a category;
+- On the **"Manage categories"** page all the categories are displayed in cards.
+Those cards have a link that allows the Admin user to delete the category.

 ## Deployment